julian-heng/yabai-config/README.md

-# chunkwm and skhd configs
+# chunkwm, yabai and skhd configs
 My personal chunkwm and skhd configs and scripts

 See my [dotfiles](https://gitlab.com/julian-heng/dotfiles.git) repo for my other configs